 - Workflow: The sequence in which varying aspects of a project are passed from one project participant to another.

 - Quality: The condition of work and whether that condition meets predetermined standards or agreements.

 - Resources: The distribution of proper tools and solutions to ensure project participants are enabled to do their part well.

 - Team communication: The clear communication from one team member to another, one department to another, or one organization to another that ensures all participants are up to speed on varying project statuses.

 - Troubleshooting/risk management: The problem-solving skills applied when unforeseen or troublesome circumstances arise in relation to the project.

-- Project wrap up or closing: Once things have been completed, it’s time to close the project.
+Once things have been completed, it’s time to close the project.
 Although you’ve done most of the hard stuff, closing out a project is of equal importance.
-You may have made it through your mile, but you still have to complete the cooldown stretches.
+You may have made it through your mile, but you still have to complete the cool-down stretches.

 As I’ve previously mentioned, one way to ease the pain of managing many moving parts is to utilize project management software.

 One person can only do so much.
 Our project coordinators can be responsible for managing up to 15 people at a time.
 In order to help them maintain their sanity and help us complete our tasks in a timely manner, we utilize project management solutions.

 “Project management software assists employees, administrators, and teams to manage team goals and long-term projects, and coordinate individual tasks.
 Project management software does this with a range of tools to manage workloads, monitor productivity, and allocate resources.